medavox/distribackup/docs/storage algorithm.scratchpad.md

 * Needs the ability to merge diverged network histories in the event of a healed network partition
 	- Should only be rarely necessary, so doesn't need to be 'cheap'.
 But must be possible.
 And not too difficult for humans
 * So only the Publisher can modify the files, but every subscriber has access to the full modification history
+* No index/staging area
-* No index; all files in a repositry are commited upon modification (after a cooldown)
+; all files in a repository are committed upon modification (after a cooldown)
 * No branches; there aren't supposed to be multiple concurrent variants of the archive.
 Multiple concurrent
 * 99% of the time, the modification history is therefore almost always completely linear.
 * Our diff/delta format must be completely reversible, if any existing one is not already